 Timeshares are most frequently sold during timeshare sales presentations at the resort.
 At most resorts, the average timeshare salesperson will make you feel like you could eat a car salesperson for breakfast if you manage to survive the visit with your wallet still intact.

 On my recent trip to Florida, I attended two timeshare presentations in order to get myself some free tickets to SeaWorld and Universal Studios.
-Both were advertised as a 90 minute and 120 minute presentation respectively, but I did not manage to get myself out the door in under three hours.
+Both were advertised as 90-minute and 120-minute presentations respectively, but I did not manage to get myself out the door in under three hours.
 Now partly, that is because I like to argue, but mostly it is because the entire process is designed to wear you down.

 By the time you leave the presentation, you will have spoken to three different people:

 - The Sales Person - he or she will be with you most of the presentation, acting like your best friend.

 - The Manager - once you've said no enough times, the salesperson will hand you off to the manager who will make another pitch with a better price.
 Often it will be significantly better.
 In the last presentation I went on the price came down more than $20K after it was explained to the manager that I owned two timeshares already and had bought one of them at resale.
 But I could still do better on eBay, I think, and didn't care for the resort much, so I turned it down.

 - The Closer - if you still say no, even after the manager comes out to make you an offer, you may meet another person at some of the larger resorts.
 The closer will usually offer you a discounted vacation at that resort.
 If it's a very good price (negotiate, it can be better) and you like the resort and don't mind having to go on yet another presentation, then take it.
 Otherwise, turn it down.
 If you do take it, do not accept the first price asked.
 Make a counter-offer.